rmNULL/logic/README.md

 # LOGIC

-## Description:
+### Description:
 	A not-so tiny library that simulates logic gates. and helps you simulate the working of circuit.
+This library does not simulate the logic gates itself but gives you the power to create different logic IC's and opearate on them.

-## DISCLAIMER:
+### DISCLAIMER:
 	This library is at an alpha stage with no proper docs.
     If you are the type of guy who live on the edge, Read the source and experiment.

-## TO-DO:
+### To-do:
 	1. In implementation of gates, Handle the error safely when allocation failure happens, currently it exits.
 Refer #F gates.c ALLOC_WITH_FAILURE_EXIT.